rcos/CSCI-4470-OpenSource/Labs/Lab9.md

 - Fetch a record by object id
 - Insert a new record

-Show a TA the code that you used to do these things.
+Show a TA the code that you used to do these things and include the script in your lab report.

 ## Checkpoint 5: Random Word Requester